fillumina/brickjumper/README.md

 ## Improvements

-There are some small improvements:
+There are some improvements over the tutorial:

+- on screen buttons for mobiles

 - jump sound